prometheus/prometheus/docs/configuration/configuration.md

 # 0 means no limit.
 This is an experimental feature, this behaviour could
 # change in the future.
 [ target_limit: <int> | default = 0 ]

+# Limit on total number of positive and negative buckets allowed in a native
+# histogram.
+If this is exceeded, the histogram will be ignored, but this will
+# not make the scrape fail.
+0 means no limit.
+[ sample_limit: <int> | default = 0 ]
 ```

 Where `<job_name>` must be unique across all scrape configurations.